developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 JWT token provided to the AWS API has two of its claims defined exactly and explicitly as you see in this code.

+**NOTE**: The IAM Role permission you see here has a quite permissive policy.
+In a production setup, you should narrow down the permissions to the least privilege principle[^least-privilege-principle].

 ```terraform title="infra/aws-github-oidc/main.tf" hl_lines="20 26"
 -8<- "https://raw.githubusercontent.com/developer-friendly/aws-lambda-opentofu-github-actions/0b7f77849331dcde8d0411e851b490eef34711cb/infra/aws-github-oidc/main.tf"
 ```